flutter/plugins/packages/e2e/README.md

 ### Additional steps for iOS

-iOS e2e package depends on XCTest framework, which requires your project to dynamically link to XCTest.framework.
+iOS e2e package depends on the XCTest framework, which requires your project to dynamically link to XCTest.framework.
 Otherwise, you will see the following message when running your app: